Clare Egan

-Laurent Clare Egan (born November 19, 1987) is a retired American biathlete.
-She has represented the United States in World Cup Biathlon from 2015 through the 2018-2019 season and at the 2018 Winter Olympics in PyeongChang.
+Laurent Clare Egan (born November 19, 1987) is an American retired biathlete.
+She has represented the United States in World Cup Biathlon from 2015 through the 2018–2019 season and at the 2018 Winter Olympics in PyeongChang.
 She was elected in 2018 to chair the International Biathlon Union Athletes’ Committee until 2022.

 Egan represented the United States at the 2022 Winter Olympics.

 Life

 Egan is originally from Cape Elizabeth, Maine.
 She was a stand-out runner and skier at Cape Elizabeth High School, from which she graduated in 2006.
 Egan attended Wellesley College and received a master's degree from the University of New Hampshire; she speaks six languages.

 Egan was an NCAA Division III All-American runner for the Wellesley Blue track and field team, placing 6th in the 1500 meters at the 2010 NCAA Division III women's outdoor track and field championships.
 She also competed in cross country running for the team.